AXeonV/JunQi/README.md

 ```
 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu128
 ```
-to train a new model, modify src/train.py and try:
+to train a new model, modify the file and try:
 ```
 python src/train.py
 ```
-to test (output the game state and info into logs/x.x/) or battle with each other upon existed models, modify files and try:
+to test (output the game state and info into logs/x.x/) or battle with each other upon existed models, modify these files and try:
 ```
 python src/test.py
 python src/battle.py